PetkovSvetoslav/Table-Java-Task/README.md

-# Table-Java-Task
+# Table-Task
-UniSoftTableTaskApplication

 Description
-UniSoftTableTaskApplication is a Java Swing application that utilizes a `JTable` to manage and display data.
+This Java Swing application utilizes a `JTable` to manage and display data.
 The application allows users to perform various operations on the table, including adding, deleting, saving to a file, loading from a file, exporting to PDF, and printing the table.
 It is built using Java Swing for the GUI and integrates with Spring Boot for application configuration and startup.